 See the Giant Pandas

-If you want to know more about wild pandas' habitats, Dujiangyan and Bifengxia panda bases are recommended.
-Many returned pandas, such as Le Le and Fu Bao, are also there.
-You could also be a panda volunteer for a day.
+If you want to know more about wild pandas' habitats, Dujiangyan and Wolong panda bases are recommended with panda volunteer programs.
+These two panda bases are also less crowded.
+Many returned pandas, such as Le Le, Fu Bao, are also there.

 Enjoy Chengdu's Food

-If you have a special interest in Sichuan cuisine, we could arrange a Sichuan cuisine-making experience for you.
-You would go to a local food market to purchase food in order to gain an in-depth understanding of Chengdu's food culture.
-Then, you would go to a local chef's home to learn how to cook typical Sichuan dishes.
+If you have a special interest in Sichuan cuisine, we could also arrange a Sichuan cuisine-making experience for you.
+You would go to a local food market to purchase food.
+Then, go to a local chef's home to learn how to cook typical Sichuan dishes.

 Experience Chengdu's Leisurely Lifestyle